Diocese of Salina: 2000 to present

-After Fitzsimon retired in 2004, John Paul II named Paul Coakley of the Diocese of Wichita as the next bishop of Salina in 2004.
-He became archbishop of the Archdiocese of Oklahoma City in 2010.
-To replace Coakley, Pope Benedict XVI appointed Monsignor Edward Weisenburger of Oklahoma city as bishop of Salina.
-He became bishop of the Diocese of Tucson in 2017.
+After Fitzsimon retired as bishop of Salina in 2004, John Paul II named Paul Coakley of the Diocese of Wichita to replace him in 2004.
+He was named archbishop of the Archdiocese of Oklahoma City in 2010.
+To replace Coakley, Pope Benedict XVI appointed Edward Weisenburger of Oklahoma as bishop of Salina.
+He was selected to be bishop of the Diocese of Tucson in 2017.